 Where condoning is external and collective, forgiving is internal and personal.
 Deepak Chopra states, “...we are the sender and receiver of every message in our bodies.”
 Consequently, we are continuously creating freedom or bondage and the opportunities to forgive, or not, will have a profound impact.

-For me, forgiveness is simply the only option in achieving the personal freedom I desire and which I am committed to receiving.
+For me, forgiveness is simply the only option for achieving the personal freedom I desire and which I am committed to receiving.

 From my heart to yours,